WERCAN/react-native-start/README.md

 THIRD: `cd AwesomeProject`

-FINAL : `yarn start # you can also use: expo start`
+FINALLY : `yarn start # you can also use: expo start`